Robust scheme for magnetotransport analysis in topological insulators: Application I: Topological insulators

-Next we show how to understand the sign inversion in $R_{\rm{H}}$, observed in many Dirac fermion systems as a function of temperature $T$ or gate voltage $V_{\rm{G}}$~\cite{srep04859,nphys3372}.
+Next we show how to understand the sign inversion in $R_{\rm{H}}$, frequently observed in topologically non-trivial materials as a function of temperature $T$ or gate voltage $V_{\rm{G}}$.
 Figure\,\ref{fig1}\,(a, left) depicts the typically observed signature in consecutive (1-4) $R_{xy}(B)$ traces: the slope varies continuously from 1 to 4.
-This is to be contrasted with the expectation for $R_{xy}(B)$ traces resulting from a single Dirac cone as the Fermi level $E_{\rm{F}}$ is varied across the Dirac point (5-8 in Fig.\,\ref{fig1}\, (a, right)) at zero temperature ($T=0$) \cite{nature04235}.
-In this case the sign change of $R_{xy}$ is accompanied by a discontinuity in the slope of $R_{xy}(B)$.
+By contrast, if the Fermi level $E_{\rm{F}}$ is varied across the Dirac point of a single Dirac cone (5-8 in Fig.\,\ref{fig1}\, (a, right)) at zero temperature ($T=0$) \cite{nature04235}, the sign change of $R_{xy}$ is accompanied by a discontinuity in the slope of $R_{xy}(B)$.